juliaguida/oystercard/bookmark_manager/learning_objectives.md

   * Create, Read, Update, and Delete bookmark records in a database from a user-clickable web interface.
 * :yellow_heart: Implement a RESTful routing convention.
   * Turn routes like this: `GET /show-bookmark-1` into routes like this: `GET /bookmarks/1`.
-* :green_heart: Wrap an adapter object.
+* :green_heart: Wrap an adaptor object.
   * Call `Bookmark.create` and get back an instance of the `Bookmark` class with all the attributes you passed to `.create`, and an `id` attribute.
 * :green_heart: Validate in the model layer.
   * Stop `Bookmark.create` from creating a bookmark record in the database if its URL is invalid.